netsec-ethz/scion-coord/scripts/files/README.md

 smtp_port=<SMTP_PORT>
 ```

+You may encounter problems if using Gmail as the provider.
+Refer to e.g. https://stackoverflow.com/a/27515833 for a workaround.

 ### Configuring recipients

-By default `unit-status-mail@.service` uses `/home/scion/recipients.txt` as a file that contains email addresses that will receive email on failure.
+By default `unit-status-mail@.service` uses `/home/USER/.config/scion-coord/recipients.txt` as a file that contains email addresses that will receive email on failure.
 This file has to be created or appropriate argument in `unit-status-mail@.service` must be changed to point to different file.
 File should contain list of email addresses, each in new line.
 No comments are allowed.
 Example file could look like this:

 ```